kpc333/hw00/README.md

 ![Multifactor Authentication](two-factor-auth.png)

-When you're all said and done, you'll be in the csc232/hw/hw00-your-github-username directory.
+When you're all said and done, you'll be in the `csc232/hw/hw00-your-github-username directory`.
 This cloned directory is what will be referred to as your "working directory."

 ### Creating a develop branch